-The History of The Honor Flight
+History of The Honor Flight Network

 The inaugural Honor Flight Network Tour took place in May of 2005.
 Six small planes flew out of Springfield, Ohio taking twelve World War II veterans on a visit to the memorial in Washington, DC.
 In August of 2005, an ever-expanding waiting list of veterans led our transition to commercial airline carriers with the goal of accommodating as many veterans as possible.
 Partnering with HonorAir in Hendersonville, North Carolina, we formed the “Honor Flight Network.”
 Today, we continue working aggressively to expand our programs to other cities across the nation.

-Kansas Honor Flight
+About Kansas Honor Flight

 The cost to send a veteran on the normal 3 day-2 night trip is approximately $900.00.
 Guardians who travel with those veterans needing assistance contribute to cover their expenses.
 Veterans are called in the order that they submit their applications with priority given to WWII, then Korean War, and then Vietnam War veterans.
 Any veteran from these war eras who is deemed to be terminally ill is given top priority.
 Please see our FAQs page or applications page for more information.